tonyprawiro/lets_encrypt_renew_script/README.md

 - Monitor the machine to make sure that the security group is properly configured i.e., don't let the HTTPS port open outside of during renewal.

+- Use `DNS-01` domain validation method to eliminate the need for opening up the security group